Internal medicine

 • Fibrates: For particularly high triglycerides

 Statins can rarely cause muscle pain and elevated CK levels.
 If mild, it can be managed by reducing the dose or switching to another drug.
-Rhabdomyolysis is very rare, but if you experience severe muscle pain and dark urine, seek medical attention immediately.
+Rhabdomyolysis is very rare, but if you experience severe muscle pain or dark urine, seek medical attention immediately.

 Hyperuricemia and Gout